SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/macos.md

 Here are some troubleshooting steps specific to macOS.

-### uninstall.sh:No such file or directory error when uninstalling collector
+### uninstall.sh: No such file or directory error when uninstalling collector

 If you're trying to uninstall the collector on macOS, and you see an error similar to the following: